entropy-flux/TorchSystem/README.md

         raise StopIteration # Exceptions are a good way to propagate information backwards in the system.
 ```

 This is a simple early stopping service.
 It listens to the metrics produced by the training service and raises a StopIteration exception when the loss is low enough or the accuracy is high.
-The exception is enqueued in the model events and can be raised again when needed, for example in an `onepoch` hook in the aggregate.
-A `Publisher` could also be used to send the messages to the subscribers but it wasn't necessary in this case.
+The exception is enqueued in the model events and can be raised again when needed, for example in a `onepoch` hook in the aggregate.
+A `Publisher` could also be used to send the messages to the subscribers, but it wasn't necessary in this case.

 Now we are going to implement a simple classifier aggregate in order to train a neural network for image classification tasks.